 - Your application for admission will not be considered complete until the appropriate financial forms have been submitted.

 We require all applicants to submit either their ACT (institution code 1318) or SAT (institution code 6252) scores.
 We consider your best superscored ACT composite scores and your best superscored SAT math and evidence-based reading and writing (ERW) scores.
 The essay component of both the ACT and the SAT is optional.
 We do not have minimum score requirements for admission.
+We will count as official testing submitted in any of the following ways:

 International applicants are required to demonstrate their English proficiency by submitting the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 An official TOEFL or IELTS score report is required for all international applicants whose native languages are not English and/or whose primary languages of high school instruction have not been English.